-- " Deliver an iconic integrated resort development that seeks diverse built form outcomes that are reflective of the locality and sub-tropical climate, and embody design excellence and sustainability. - " Deliver a range of key tourism related uses all within a walkable precinct including redevelopment of existing marine infrastructure and berthing facilities to support river tourism operations. - " Deliver luxury CBD hotels at the core of the integrated resort development. - " Deliver a casino to attract significant visitation from the international gaming market, including VIP facilities. - " Deliver a wide range of boutique retail, bars and signature restaurants throughout the core development to activate the ground floor and podia and sleeve the gaming facilities. - " Deliver a ballroom and conference facility. - " Deliver an events space on the podium of the integrated resort development that provides a range of entertainment and recreation functions. - " Deliver innovative river experiences to enhance the tourism experience of the OWB PDA.
+- Deliver an iconic integrated resort development that seeks diverse built form outcomes that are reflective of the locality and sub-tropical climate, and embody design excellence and sustainability. - Deliver a range of key tourism related uses all within a walkable precinct including redevelopment of existing landings and berthing facilities to support river tourism operations. - " Deliver luxury CBD hotels at the core of the integrated resort development. - Deliver a casino to attract significant visitation from the international gaming market, including VIP facilities. - Deliver a wide range of boutique retail, bars and signature restaurants throughout the core development to activate the ground floor and podia and sleeve the gaming facilities. - " Deliver a ballroom and conference facility. - Deliver an events space on the podium of the integrated resort development that provides a range of entertainment and recreation functions. - Deliver innovative river experiences to enhance the tourism experience of the QWB PDA. - " Provide for an independent, suitably qualified person or persons to undertake a design review of significant " development applications across the whole PDA.